pierre-pretorius/nebulex/guides/learning/creating-new-adapter.md

 end
 ```

-Let's now edit `test/nebulex_memory_adapter_test.exs` and make it run those
+Now let's edit `test/nebulex_memory_adapter_test.exs` to run the shared tests by
-shared tests by calling `use NebulexMemoryAdapter.CacheTest`.
-We also need to
+using `NebulexMemoryAdapter.CacheTest`.
+We also need to define a setup callback
-define a setup that will start our cache process and put the `cache` and `name`
+that starts our cache process and puts the `cache` and `name` keys into the test
-keys into the test context.
+context.

 ```elixir
 defmodule NebulexMemoryAdapterTest do